Equine Massage

 • Faster recovery from injuries + strain

 See how this next horse is responding?
 Yawning is a sign of significant release.
 This is Zeva getting help with her strained front left leg suspensory ligament.
-Scroll down to learn more about how Zeva told Irene what was causing her pain and irritation.
+Scroll down to learn more about how Zeva told Irene what was causing her pain + irritation.

-Having grown up with horses, Irene saw that her human massage and CranioSacral Therapy skills could be translated to help horses feel better too.
+Having grown up with horses, Irene saw that her human massage + CranioSacral Therapy skills could be translated to help horses feel better too.
 In the Spring of 2024, she became certified to offer equine services professionally.

 Horses get tight hamstrings too!
 Here Irene is addressing what sometimes results in a short forward hind-stride or even digestive issues.